Billy Pilgrim (duo)

-Billy Pilgrim (often stylized billy pilgrim) is an American folk rock duo based in Atlanta, Georgia, comprising Andrew Hyra and Kristian Bush.
-The band's name was taken from the time-traveling anti-hero of Kurt Vonnegut's novel Slaughterhouse-Five.
+Billy Pilgrim (often stylized billy pilgrim) is an American folk rock duo based in Atlanta, Georgia, composed of Andrew Hyra and Kristian Bush.
+The band's name was taken from the time-traveling antihero of Kurt Vonnegut's novel Slaughterhouse-Five.
 The name was adopted in 1994; prior to that the duo simply billed itself as Andrew Hyra and Kristian Bush.
 The band has released two albums on a major record label (Billy Pilgrim, Bloom) and several independently.
 The songs "Get Me Out Of Here" and "Sweet Louisiana Sound" were released as singles.

 History

-Kristian Bush and Andrew Hyra (a brother of actress Meg Ryan) first began performing together in 1990.
+Kristian Bush and Andrew Hyra (the brother of actress Meg Ryan) first began performing together in 1990 in Knoxville, Tennessee.
 After about a year, they started recording their songs to tape.
-The self-release St. Christopher's Crossing was recorded in two days in a studio in Knoxville, Tennessee and appeared in 1991 (credited to "Andrew Hyra & Kristian Bush") on cassette.
+The self-release St. Christopher's Crossing was recorded in two days in a studio in Knoxville and appeared in 1991 (credited to "Andrew Hyra & Kristian Bush") on cassette.
 The album was released on CD in 1992 when Amy Ray of Indigo Girls helped them with the release costs.
 Playing hundreds of shows in the Southeast, their effort was noticed and they proceeded to record their second album Words Like Numbers under the indie label Sister Ruby.

 After this they signed to Atlantic Records, naming the group Billy Pilgrim.

-In 1993 Billy Pilgrim recorded their debut album Billy Pilgrim at Nickel and Dime Studios, with Don McCollister producing and Hugh Padgham mixing the record.
+In 1993, Billy Pilgrim recorded their debut album Billy Pilgrim at Nickel and Dime Studios, with Don McCollister producing and Hugh Padgham mixing the record.
 The eponymous album was a moderate success when released in 1994.

 With the next album, Bloom, the band launched a fall tour, headlining larger venues than they had in the past.
 Yet in early 1996, the band was dropped by Atlantic.
-After releasing several albums through Internet only, the album In the Time Machine became their last effort to date, released on May 12, 2001.
-An update on the band's website indicates that Billy Pilgrim are not currently active, but no official disbanding has been announced.
+They then released several albums through Internet only.
+The band stopped playing together in 2000, and the album In the Time Machine became their last effort to date, released on May 12, 2001.

-In 2016 Billy Pilgrim reunited during the annual Thanksgiving shows Kristian Bush gave in Decatur, Georgia.
-It was the first time in 15 years they shared the stage.

-Their single "Insomniac" (written by Bush) has been a favorite of numerous a cappella groups.